Verga1/Xmas-Pairs/README.md

 ### Design Ideas

-The design of the game is intended to replicate the old classic matching pairs game with a slightly modernized touch to it.
+The design of the game is intended to replicate the old classic matching pairs game with a Christmas theme and a slightly modernized touch to it.

+- **Font**: I wanted to use a single font throughout the site, it needed to look "festive" to fit in with the Christmas theme, with this in mind I decided to use [Mountains of Christmas](https://fonts.google.com/specimen/Mountains+of+Christmas#glyphs) from [Google Fonts](https://fonts.google.com/).

+- **Colours**: I used red, white and 2 different shades of green to keep a Christmas style throughout.

 ### Wireframes